Rene36/tmh_server/README.md

 What can we do with the information about curtailed power and energy of specific power plants in a given region:
 1. Identify patterns in time, type of power plant and location <br>
 1.1 Time: Is wind power mostly curtailed at night or in the winter?
 Are PV fields curtailed at peak sun? <br>
 1.2 Type of power: Are wind power plants curtailed more often than PV fields due to their large nominal power?
-It might be more efficient to shutdown one winder power plant with 5 MW instead of a bunch of PVs. <br>
+It might be more efficient to shutdown one wind power plant with 5 MW instead of a bunch of PVs. <br>
 1.3 Location: Identify bottlenecks in the grid by using power plants, which are more often curtailed then others of the same type.
 For example, I scrapped information about the postal code as well allowing to visualize the type of curtailments over time on a map.
-2. Enriching our dataset with weather data (e.g., sun irradation, temperature) to better understand the relation between curtailements and weather.
+2. Enriching our dataset with weather data (e.g., sun irradation, temperature) to better understand the relation between curtailments and weather.
 For example, high irradation can lead to a higher chance of being curtailed for PV fields.
 3. Enriching our dataset with electricity consumption to better understand the relations between curtailments and consumption.
 For example, peak-demand times (e.g., in the morning and evening or during large events such as festivals) are less prone for curtailments.
 4. Trying to predict curtailed power and energy with linear regression and machine learning (ML) models by using weather, consumption, and information about the power grid as features / inputs.
-One could develop physically-informed ML models to consider grid transmission constraints.
+One could develop physically-informed ML models to consider grid transmission constraints. <br>
+4.1 LSTM: Past values of the weather and curtailments impact the behavior of future values.
+Therefore, a ML model such as an LSTM might increase prediction performs due to considering the past <br>
+4.2 Lasso regression: Linear regression models are powerful and especially computation-efficient.
+Before using ML techniques one should test simpler prediction models first.
+For example, the Lasso regression model outperformed a CNN in my recent [publication](https://dl.acm.org/doi/10.1145/3626562.3626829)
 5. Look abroad: Energy is bought where it is cheap.
 When France or Norway produce cheap electricity with their nuclear and hydro power plants, respectively, local power plants might be more prone for curtailments.
 This works both ways.
-For example, last year during summer France had to reduce the output of their nucelar power plants due to too warm river water and Norway produced less with their hydro power due to too low reservoir levels.
+For example, last year during summer France had to reduce the output of their nuclear power plants due to too warm river water and Norway produced less with their hydro power due to too low reservoir levels.

 [Go to top of README](#title)